100,000 Lux, Abertay University, NEoN 2012

 The seventh edition in 2015 was on the theme of Experimental Asia and featured new work by well-known Japanese artist Ei Wada, with support from an Alt-w award.
 NEoN took the theme North East of North Asia and explored digital works from across Japan, China, Hong Kong, Korea and Taiwan.
 The Festival invited viewers to examine the origin and understanding of digital arts practice in Asia, against the backdrop of our assumptions about its cultural motifs or traditions.
 Seol based artist Ah-Bin Shim was commissioned to create new works that developed her You and I series.
 Ah-Bin Shims work explored conflict, both conceptually and in its materiality.
 Hong Kong artist Eric Siu conceived a tactile camera known as Touchy.
 The touch driven device was an interactive technological piece which served as an actualized phenomenological social interaction experiment.

-The latest installation of the festival, NEoN 2016 brought a new media and digital art perspective to Scotland’s Year of Innovation, Architecture and Design, by considering these real and virtual environments.
+The 2016 installation of the festival brought a new media and digital art perspective to Scotland’s Year of Innovation, Architecture and Design, by considering these real and virtual environments.
 International artists explored and responded to the festival theme and considered alternative uses and futures for ‘The Spaces We’re In’, both virtually and materially.
 Dundee has always been a city in transition, and the digital media sector continued to be an important part of that reinvention.